Mulligatawny: a Soup Apart

 Then commence stir frying: start with a bit of peanut or other neutral oil in a HOT pan or wok, add the garlic and ginger and stir for ONLY 30 SECONDS, then immediately start adding your other ingredients, starting with the hardest or firmest, and working toward the most delicate.
 If including a protein, do that first, remove to a plate and set aside before adding produce.

 When the produce is almost done–still crisply is best–add the protein back, toss to combine, and add the sauce and whatever other flavor ingredients you wish.
 Toss to coat and until the sauce starts to thicken.
 Then turn off the heat.
-My chef/mentor taught me to always add one tablespoon rice wine–off heat–and toss before serving.
+My chef/mentor taught me to always add one tablespoon rice wine-and one teaspoon toasted sesame oil–off heat–and toss before serving.
 Take that for what it’s worth.

 The stir-fry sauce can be stored at room temp in an airtight glass container, but must be shaken well before using, because the cornstarch will settle out.